 Courtesy of Anchorage Concert Association’s Instagram

-Get in touch with your dramatic side this spring with live theater productions in the Last Frontier.
+Get in touch with your dramatic side this spring with live theater productions.
 From nationally touring productions to small playhouses featuring local talent, there’s something for everyone to sit back and enjoy this season.

 Juneau-based Perseverance Theatre is Alaska’s largest professional theater company and serves up critically acclaimed productions year-round at its Juneau location as well as on other stages across the state.
 The theater’s latest offering, Neil Simon’s Tony award-winning “The Odd Couple,” is a hilarious American tale of two male roommates who couldn’t be more different.
 The show is currently running in Juneau through March 29.